Behavioral Education and Support Team (BEST)

 The Brooklyn College Behavioral Education and Support Team (BEST) seeks to promote a civil campus environment and support students who may be in distress.
 Our work includes communication, collaboration, education, and prevention with respect to behaviors of concern, while attempting to protect the privacy and the rights of the individuals involved.

-BEST is chaired by Moraima Cunningham, Senior Director of Student Engagement and Judicial Affairs, and is composed of representatives from the offices of the Associate Provost, Legal Services, Personal Counseling, Public Safety, and Student Affairs.
+BEST is chaired by Moraima Burgos, Senior Director of Student Engagement and Judicial Affairs, and is composed of representatives from the offices of the Associate Provost, Legal Services, Personal Counseling, Public Safety, and Student Affairs.
 Additional members of the campus community will be consulted as needed, including Disability Services, Diversity and Equity, and Ombuds.

 Faculty, staff, and students can refer students to BEST who may be in distress or in need of additional support by completing a Student Behavior Form.
 Reports on challenging student behavior may also be made by e-mail or by phone (951-5352).
 Additionally, Security Incident Reports may also be a source of reporting when it comes to concerning student behavior.
 Once a report is received, the team takes the following steps:

 - Initiate investigation—gather information from all possible sources to help establish the threat level.